flaskcwg/join-requests/README.md

 ### For Education

 If you did some past outstanding work on preparing Flask tutorials and courses, you'll be added to the WG.
 Else, a series of topics will be posted soon.
 You can PR articles on the topics.
-After consistent work, you'll be added to the WG.
+Based on the areas above for education viz blog posts, faqs and resources curation, after consistent work, you'll be added to the WG.

 ### For events